Aaren882/summer-repo/homework2/report.md

 }

 int main() {
-  Polynominal a; //- Setup A
+  Polynomial a; //- Setup A
   cin >> a;
   cout << "[" << a.getVisualizer() << "]" << endl;